TheresaLui/SelfHelpContent_v2/articles/problemscopingques.cloud-services/problemscoping-connect-rdp.md

                     "id": "disable_reenable",
                     "order": 1,
                     "controlType": "dropdown",
-                    "displayLabel": "Have you tried to disable and re-enable RDP from the [Azure portal](data-blade:Microsoft_Azure_CloudServices.RemoteDesktopBlade.id.$subscriptionId)?", "watermarkText": "Choose an option",
+                    "displayLabel": "Have you tried to disable and re-enable RDP from the <a href='data-blade:Microsoft_Azure_CloudServices.RemoteDesktopBlade.id.$subscriptionId'>Azure portal</a>?", "watermarkText": "Choose an option",
                     "dropdownOptions": [
                       {